Free and Fast Shipping Free & Fast Shipping

 4. Cost – the simpler interlock kits are generally less expensive than transfer switches, this is most likely due to transfer switches (especially automated ones) to have more advanced feature.

-Overall, while both interlock kits and transfer switches serve the purpose of safely managing power sources, transfer switches are generally considered more advanced and preferred for their automation, safety features, and compatibility with a variety of systems.
+Overall, while transfer switch vs interlock kit switches serve the purpose of safely managing power sources, transfer switches are generally considered more advanced and preferred for their automation, safety features, and compatibility with a variety of systems.

 Frequently Asked Questions: